vergissberlin/example-release-please/README.md

 - It would be nice even with docs
 - Docs was not visible, whats about a fix after creation of the pull request?
 - Do I have to mention the PR number in the commit message?
+- I see, it automatically adds the fixes to the existing pull requests.
+That's nice!